-Patrick Higgins, who was a member of the UTEP football staff from 1998-2003 under Charlie Bailey and Gary Nord, has returned to the Sun City as offensive coordinator and quarterbacks coach.
+Patrick Higgins, who was a member of the UTEP football staff from 1998-2003 under Charlie Bailey and Gary Nord, returned to the Sun City a decade later as offensive coordinator and quarterbacks coach.

 Higgins has coached in nine bowl games - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl and 2013 Heart of Dallas Bowl and 2014 New Mexico Bowl.
 He has also coached 15 players who have signed NFL contracts.

 The 2014 Miners rushed for 200+ yards in seven games and 300+ yards on four occasions.
 Aaron Jones compiled 1,321 yards on the ground, fourth-most in a season in school history.
 UTEP rates second nationally in time of possession (34:58).

 Quarterback Jameill Showers was steady, throwing just six interceptions all season behind an offensive line that has yielded 13 sacks in 13 games.
 He signed a free agent contract with the Dallas Cowboys this summer.
 Ian Hamilton led the receiving corps with 579 yards, while running backs Jones (293) and Autrey Golden (263) have both compiled 200+ yards through the air.

 UTEP scored 35 points or more in four of its first five games in 2013 before being dealt a series of crippling injuries.
 In a span of three weeks the Miners lost their starting left guard (Jerel Watkins), quarterback (Showers), and fullback (Darrin Laufasa), as well as Jones, who was on pace to lead the nation in freshman rushing yardage.
 The losses proved to be too much to overcome as UTEP was held to a touchdown or less in four of the last six outings.